opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

     * Field
     * yes
   * * Output field
-    * Field that will contain the resulting coordinates
+    * Field that will contain the resulting geographical coordinates
     * Field
     * yes